Terms and conditions of BMD's AI services

 - Entered questions or text

-- The entered text is used to identify the relevant contexts within the BMD Help.
+- It is used to identify the relevant contexts within the BMD Help.
 Your query, along with the relevant elements of the Help system, is then transmitted to a large language model (LLM) for inference (i.e. to generate a response).

 Different large language models may be used for inference based on the input and the elements of the Help system (which means the customer number and the country of operation are not transmitted).
 The servers of these LLMs might be located outside the EU.
-Cloud providers may also store your input and the generated results (both within and outside the EU) in accordance with section 1.4.
+Cloud providers may also store your input and the generated results in accordance with Section 1.10 (both within and outside the EU).

 1.2.
 BMD Fox feedback